lm-sys/FastChat/README.md

 #### No Enough Memory or Other Platforms
 If you do not have enough memory, you can enable 8-bit compression by adding `--load-8bit` to commands above.
-This can reduce the memory usage by around half with slightly degraded model quality.
+This can reduce memory usage by around half with slightly degraded model quality.
 It is compatible with the CPU, GPU, and Metal backend.
 Vicuna-13B with 8-bit compression can run on a single NVIDIA 3090/4090/V100(16GB) GPU.